Farlington, North Yorkshire: Amenities

 The village has a pub, a church, a village hall, a red telephone box and a post box.
 Primary education is provided at nearby Sheriff Hutton, Stillington and Sutton on the Forest CE Primary Schools.
 These schools are within the catchment area of Easingwold School for secondary education.

 Religion

-St Leonard's Anglican Church, on the outskirts of the village, is substantially a 12th-century structure, only altered by the addition of buttresses and windows of various dates and extensive restoration in the twentieth century.
+St Leonard's Church, Farlington, on the outskirts of the village, is substantially a 12th-century structure, only altered by the addition of buttresses and windows of various dates and extensive restoration in the 19th century.
 It is small rectangular building 50 ft. by 16 ft. (internal measurements), consisting of a nave and chancel without structural division, a vestry north of the chancel and a western bell cote.
 A Grade II Listed Building, it was partially restored in 1887.